1. Home/

 • Selection of suitable pilot areas with high readiness for change

-• Phased introduction with adequate transition periods
+• Phased introduction with sufficient transition periods

 • Parallel operation with legacy processes during the transition phase